shanujaiswal/Practice_Project/Python/1) Python Notes.md

 3. Private: Indicated with double underscores (\_\_), intended for internal use within the class.

 --> Encapsulation helps in data hiding and ensures controlled access to an object's attributes.

-# Abstraction

---> Abstraction is the concept of hiding the internal implementation details of an object and exposing only the necessary functionalities.
---> It allows users to interact with an object through a well-defined interface without knowing the underlying complexity.
---> Abstraction is typically achieved using abstract classes and methods, which define a structure but leave implementation details to subclasses.

 # Inheritance